 Directing

 From Chekhov I learned that every character is right in his or her own way, a truth that has become my north star when directing, writing, and acting.
-I have helmed productions by Chekhov, Ionesco, Strindberg, Lorca, Churchill, Chuck Mee, as well as my own plays at Living Room Theatre, Hubbard Hall, Circle in the Square, BACA Downtown, and Williamstown Theatre Festival.
+I’ve been honored to helm productions by Chekhov, Ionesco, Strindberg, Lorca, Churchill, and Chuck Mee, as well as my own plays at Living Room Theatre, Hubbard Hall, Circle in the Square, BACA Downtown, and Williamstown Theatre Festiva

 Above image: Amor & Psyche, Written and directed by Randolyn Zinn